 Typically, when accessing care outside of the service area, you will obtain care from health care Providers that have a contractual agreement with the local Blue Cross and/or Blue Shield Licensee in that other geographic area ("Host Blue").
-These Providers are called "BlueCard Providers."
-You do not need Prior Approval to see an out-of-state BlueCard Provider, unless the service requires Prior Approval under your Contract.
+In some instances, you may obtain care from health care Providers that have contracts with Blue Cross and Blue Shield plans (e.g., Participating or Preferred Providers).

-If you obtain care from a contracting Provider in another geographic area, we will honor our Contract with you, including all Cost-Sharing provisions and providing benefits for Covered services as long as you fulfill other requirements of this Contract.
-The Host Blue will receive claims from its contracting Providers for your care and submit those claims directly to us.
+If you obtain care from a contracting Provider in another geographic area, we will honor our Contract with you, including all Cost-Sharing provisions and providing benefits for Covered services as long as you